Murder of Reagan Tokes: Challenges to the Reagan Tokes Act

-In November 2019, Hamilton County Common Pleas Judge Tom Heekin ruled that provisions of the Reagan Tokes Act that allow the state parole board to extend prison sentences without a judge’s input violate the separation of powers doctrine and deprive offenders of adequate due process.
+In November 2019, Hamilton County Common Pleas Judge Tom Heekin ruled that provisions of the Reagan Tokes Act that allow the state parole board to extend prison sentences without a judge's input violate the separation of powers doctrine and deprive offenders of adequate due process.
 Parts of the Reagan Tokes Act have been challenged by defendants, leading to conflicting decisions by appellate courts.
 The Fifth District Court of Appeals and the Sixth District Court of Appeals ruled that the law's constitutionality could only be challenged if the ODRC imposes the longer sentence.
 The Second District Court of Appeals and the Twelfth District Court of Appeals, however, did consider the constitutionality of the law.
 In both cases, the courts upheld the Reagan Tokes Act.

 In January 2021, the Ohio Supreme Court announced that it had accepted appeals of the decisions made by the Fifth District Court of Appeals and the Sixth District Court of Appeals.
+It upheld the law in a 5-2 decision in July 2023.

 Media coverage

 Tokes's murder and the subsequent legal reforms garnered extensive media coverage in Central Ohio.
 The Columbus Dispatch listed the case as being one of the region's top ten news stories in 2017.
 The murder of Tokes also received national media coverage.
 Dateline NBC aired an episode about it in June 2019.
 The case was also featured on On the Case with Paula Zahn and True Crime Daily.
+It was also featured on an episode of Criminal Confessions on the Oxygen Network and an episode of Killer Cases on A&E.